Introduction to C

 - This language can be extended by making use of many other library functions.

-- C language is devoid with the terminology and the concept of OOPS which is a very popular and an important concept these days among all high-level programming language.
+- C language is devoid of the terminology and the concept of OOPS, which is a very popular and important concept these days among all high-level programming language.

 - No Strict type checking possible.